Welcome to the Dalla Lana School of Public Health

 - Our Occupational & Environmental Health field of study is the oldest and most established graduate program in occupational hygiene in the country.

-- Our Health Promotion field of study uses a social science perspective to address issues related to the health of individuals, communities and populations.
+- Our Social and Behavioural Health Sciences field of study uses a social science perspective to address issues related to the health of individuals, communities and populations.

 Master of Science (MSc)